LayerManager/layman/doc/rest.md

 - **geodata_type**: String.
 Either `vector`, `raster`, or `unknown`.
 Value `unknown` is used if input files are zipped and still being uploaded.

 ### PATCH Workspace Layer
 Update information about existing layer.
-First, it deletes sources of the layer, and then it publishes them again with new parameters.
+First, it deletes sources of the layer (except external DB table published using `external_table_uri`), and then it publishes them again with new parameters.
 The processing chain is similar to [POST Workspace Layers](#post-workspace-layers).

 Response to this request may be returned sooner than the processing chain is finished to enable [asynchronous processing](async-tasks.md).